A few utilites we can use to apply additional styles

 <a href="#" class="wb-u-text-underline">I am a link and now I have a proper underline</a>

-Class .wb-u-align-top .wb-u-align-middle .wb-u-align-bottom, .wb-u-align-baseline
+.wb-u-align-top .wb-u-align-middle .wb-u-align-bottom, .wb-u-align-baseline

-Apply these classes to override default vertical alignments.
-Note that these classes have !important applied to them since often times they are used to override nested definitions (for example, in table cells or table headers).
+classes have !important applied to them since often times they are used to

 <div class='wb-u-align-top' style='display: table-cell; height: 8rem; background: #f8f1b0; padding: 10px;'>